-Inspirational writing is not just for motivational speakers, novelists, and screenwriters—it can also be an important part of educational writing, marketing, and much more.
+Inspirational writing is not just for motivational speakers, novelists, teachers, and screenwriters.
+It can also be essential to business writing, marketing, and much more.

-In fact, inspiring someone is often the most effective way to influence that person, or persuade him or her to take action.
+Inspiring someone with your writing is often the most effective way to influence or persuade them to take action.

 Pause for a minute and ask yourself: What does most inspirational writing have in common?